dotmesh-io/ds-deployer/README.md

 Goals:

 - [x] declarative deployment management
-- [ ] after reboot wait till new deployment info is retrieved
+- [x] after reboot wait till new deployment info is retrieved
 - [x] stateless - all state should be retrieved from the gateway on boot and kept in sync
 - [x] should be able to work in groups - each deployer should only care about the resources that it created
 - [x] ability to update image without recreating deployment

-Nice to have:
-- [ ] Self update functionality, however, can be outsourced to Keel

 ## Hacking